 Santa Maria is a larger medium-sized city located in the state of California.
 With a population of 107,408 people and 24 constituent neighborhoods, Santa Maria is the 67th largest community in California.

-The percentage of adults in Santa Maria with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.42% of adults in Santa Maria have a bachelor's degree or advanced degree.
+The citizens of Santa Maria are slightly less educated than the national average of 21.84% for the average city or town: 13.42% of adults in Santa Maria have a bachelor's degree or advanced degree

 The most common language spoken in Santa Maria is Spanish.
 Other important languages spoken here include English and Tagalog.